ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-In the terminal this is simple done by specifying the **file.mp4** input file and the output file extension and format
+In the terminal this simply done by specifying the **file.mp4** input file and the output file extension and format
 you want it converted to:

 :::sh